 To achieve full test coverage, the following should be provided:

-- At least one user account for applications featuring authentication
+- At least two user account for applications featuring authentication

 - At least one user account per unique user role or user level (e.g. one administrator and one regular user)